 The library became my refuge.
 It was no longer the forest and mountains.
 I was an adult and wanted to engage with the world.
 I still drove into the mountains and hiked for recreation, but I brought library books to read on top of the bluffs or with my feet in the streams.

-However, while studying the Three Mile Island nuclear accident (contractor design shortcuts, plus human error), and also reading about nuclear materials proliferation to various political regimes around the world, I started to adopt some doubts about the net environmental advantages of nuclear power.
+However, while studying the Three Mile Island nuclear accident (contractor design shortcuts, plus human error), and also reading about nuclear materials proliferation to various political regimes around the world, I started to adopt some doubts about the realities of nuclear power.

-At a certain point early in my education, I "graduated" from a theoretical outlook on the world (where nuclear would be cleanest by far) to a realistic viewpoint (where nuclear materials proliferation as well as human negligence and cheap greed reign).
+At a certain point early in my education, I "graduated" from a theoretical outlook on the world (where nuclear would be cleanest by far) to a realistic viewpoint (where simplistic perceptions of a majority in a democracy, nuclear materials proliferation, as well as human negligence and cheap greed, often reign).

 I became a real expert on alternative energy schemes.
 However, I knew the laws of economics, too, as well as the reality of sociopolitics.
 (Again, practically all of this on my own, with no credit towards a degree.)